paskozdilar/zrpc/README.md

                     - float (including 'inf' and '-inf')
                     - str
                     - bytes
+                    - None

+            kwargs:
+                Dict of Python objects to be sent as keyword arguments.

             timeout:
                 Number of seconds to wait for an RPC method to complete.